dmead/graphcycles/README.md

 graphcycles
 ===========

-Detech cycles in a directed graph
+Detect cycles in a directed graph